Refer to the product literature of Emami Cement.

 When mixed with water, sand and stone, it combines slowly with the water to form a hard mass called Concrete.

 Cement is a hygroscopic material meaning that it absorbs moisture from its surroundings.
 In presence of moisture it undergoes chemical reaction termed as hydration.
 Therefore cement remains in good condition as long as it does not come in contact with moisture.
-The LPP packing of Emami Cement protects this phenomenon for longer time than other packaging types.
 However, if the cement is more than three months old then it should be tested for its strength before being taken into use.

 The shelf life of cement entirely depends upon the type of packaging and its storing conditions.
 Emami cement can be stored in godown for maximum upto three months, though we assure the freshness of cement even after 3 months, we insist to check the strength of cement prior to its usage.